propublica/column-setter/README.md

     margin-left: colspan( -1+g, 8 );
     ```

-* Each breakpoint is required to specify a column count, but those column counts don’t all have to be unique.
+* Each breakpoint is required to specify a number of columns, but those column counts don’t all have to be unique.
 You might want certain elements to change at a certain breakpoint without changing the rest of the layout.
 Just add another breakpoint in `_column-settings.scss` with the same number of columns as the one before or after it.

     ```scss
     $breakpoints: (